-A temporal index of auditory saliency is constructed by integrating the feature values of (10) in a single representation.
-The rationale is to build a data-driven, time-varying saliency function that resonates with the sensory-level attention invoked to a listener of the audio stream.
+rationale is to build a data-driven, time-varying saliency function that resonates with the sensory-level attention invoked to a listener of the audio stream.
 The features extracted and selected through the audio model quantify spectral and temporal saliency from fundamental modulation structures.
 Our hypothesis for this modulation-based saliency is to be correlated to the bottom-up attention and listener fixation to parts of an audio signal.

 In accordance with the overall bottom-up framework, an early integration scheme is applied.
-For low-level feature fusion, we define a saliency measure per analysis frame $S_a[m] : \mathbb{R}^3 \to [0, 1]$ on the space spanned by the audio feature vectors.
-An intuitive choice of a weighted linear mapping where w_i , $i \in \{1, 2, 3\}$ are positive scalars that sum to one, provides a mid-level representation over m that will depend on feature normalization and the weighting scheme.
+For low-level feature fusion, we define a saliency measure per analysis frame $S_a[m]: \mathbb{R}^3 \rightarrow [0, 1]$ on the space spanned by the audio feature vectors.
+An intuitive choice of a weighted linear mapping where $w_i, i \in \{1, 2, 3\}$ are positive scalars that sum to one provides a mid-level representation over m that will depend on feature normalization and the weighting scheme.

-$$S{a}[m] = w{1}F{a1}[m] + w{2}F{a2}[m] + w{3}F{a3}[m],$$ (11)
+$$S_a[m] = w_1 F{a1}[m] + w_2 F{a2}[m] + w_3 F{a3}[m]$$ (11)

 Features are normalized with respect to their value range in order to theoretically ensure a mapping to [0, 1] and compensate for the difference in their dynamic range.
 Normalization is performed by least squares fitting of independent feature values to [0, 1] over a long-term window L_n .
-The choice of L_n can be associated with scale, auditory memory and temporal integration of the attentional selection process, in the sense that features retain their relative variation across a finite time extend.
-For large-durations of inputs, for example the audio channel from a full-length film, the normalizing window can be defined by logical, structural or thematic units.
-In this context, global normalization can be sub-optimal if a listener's attentional thresholds are progressively adapted, e.g., by comparing new representations to short-term memory.
+The choice of L_n can be associated with scale, auditory memory, and temporal integration of the attentional selection process, in the sense that features retain their relative variation across a finite time extension.
+For large durations of inputs, for example, the audio channel from a full-length film, the normalizing window can be defined by logical, structural, or thematic units.
+In this context, global normalization can be suboptimal if a listener's attention thresholds are progressively adapted, e.g., by comparing new representations to short-term memory.

 The weighting scheme controls the type and relative contribution of each feature.
-It be fixed or time-adaptive; incorporate priors on feature significance; or obtained through supervised or semisupervised learning.
-A baseline of constant equal weights provides the baseline, uniform average of normalized features.
+It can be fixed or time-adaptive, incorporate priors on feature significance, or obtained through supervised or semisupervised learning.
+A selection of constant, equal weights provides the baseline; a uniform average of the normalized features.
 Alternatively, assuming independent normal distributions for each, we account for feature uncertainty by setting the weights inversely proportional to feature variance, i.e., $w_i = 1/\sigma_i^2$.
 This is a theoretically semi-optimal scheme under a weak probabilistic fusion framework [61] and provides the means for adaptivity across time with the variance estimated in local windows L_a of fixed or varying duration.

-The developed audio saliency representation is a continuous-valued function of time, constrained in [0, 1] by the design of the fusion norm and formed through an unsupervised, bottom-up approach.
-It constitutes a 1D temporal saliency map, conceptually similar to spatial saliency for images (2D maps) [30] and spatiotemporal saliency maps (3D volumes) for videos [40].
-Schemes for fusion, normalization, weighting and adaptation will be further discussed in Sec.
-VI.
+The developed audio saliency representation is a continuousvalued function of time, constrained in [0, 1] by the design of the fusion norm and formed through an unsupervised, bottom-up approach.
+It constitutes a 1-D temporal saliency map, conceptually similar to spatial saliency for images (2-D maps) [30] and spatiotemporal saliency maps (3-D volumes) for videos [40].
+Schemes for fusion, normalization, weighting, and adaptation will be further discussed in Section VI.